franktakes/gephi-tutorial/README.md

 ### Part 2.4: Labels

 The label of a node (or edge) is a readable description of the node (or edge).
-In a social network it can be someone's real name, rather than numeric ID.
+In a social network it can be someone's real name, rather than a numeric ID.
 Label visibility can be enabled using the "Show Node Labels" button in the set of icons at the bottom of the Graph subwindow (button G in the figure below).
 One or more of the data attributes of the nodes are then shown as textual label; button Q allows one to set which attributes this pertains.
 By default, the "Label" node attribute is used, which in case of the random graph is equal to the ID of the node.